Showing posts with label KIVA. Show all posts

 Takeaway from KIVA

 "I don't believe in charity; I believe in solidarity.
 Charity is vertical, so it's humiliating.
 It goes from top to bottom.
 Solidarity is horizontal.
-It respects the other and learns from the other.
+It respects others and learns from others.
 I have a lot to learn from other people." ~ Eduardo Galeano

 Have you heard of KIVA?
-Kiva is a non-profit micro-lending organization that connects folks around the world who need a loan with people who are willing to make those loan, often at $25 increments.
-I am giving my tiny share and one year of my activity with KIVA is completed.
-I have contributed amount of 25 $ as loan ten times from June 2013 to May 2014.
+Kiva is a non-profit micro-lending organization that connects folks around the world who need a loan with people who are willing to make those loans, often at $25 increments.
+I am giving my tiny share, and one year of my activity with KIVA has been completed.
+I have contributed an amount of 25 $ as a loan ten times from June 2013 to May 2014.
 Hence, a total fund of 250 $ is acting as seed money on KIVA today.
-100 $ has been returned back by the borrowers and is in circulation again as revolving fund.
-I too got 50 $ bonus for introducing two friends on KIVA.
+100 $ has been returned by the borrowers and is in circulation again as a revolving fund.
+I too got a 50 $ bonus for introducing two friends on KIVA.
 You may doubt what I say, but you will believe what I do with the proof.
-This is my Profile at KIVA for the verification purpose.
+This is my Profile at KIVA for verification purposes.
 The complete process of giving loans and reimbursement through KIVA is explained in a previous blog post.

 The smallest deed is better than the greatest intention. - John Burroughs

 WHY I LOAN?
 I loan because I can.
 Only capacity and compassion are required to do these small acts.
-I have a certain degree of positive bias towards marginalised.
-As traveler and native of India, I have seen poverty first hand and am committed to making the world a better place for all.
+I have a certain degree of positive bias towards the marginalised.
+As a traveler and native of India, I have seen poverty firsthand and am committed to making the world a better place for all.
 Ground truth and lived realities are the collateral benefits of becoming a 'Rural Manager'.
 Aid is a nice but not sustainable way to help people.
-I had questioned myself a great deal and this made me choose a suitable way to help others.
+I had questioned myself a great deal, and this made me choose a suitable way to help others.

-There are people who claim to become altruistic only when their own self is fulfilled.
-Its pity that they lack sense of “enough”.
-Often the ‘successful’ tend to become ‘insulated’ from the society as they get richer and more successful.
-Most of them gradually generate attitude of apathy and contempt towards poor because the relationship is based upon social and economic inequality.
+Some people claim to become altruistic only when their own self is fulfilled.
+It's a pity that they lack a sense of “enough”.
+Often, the ‘successful’ tend to become ‘insulated’ from society as they get richer and more successful.
+Most of them gradually generate an attitude of apathy and contempt towards the poor because the relationship is based upon social and economic inequality.
 In return, among other things, they always endure the relentless stares of poverty.
-An unequal society with majority lacking even basic amenities will tend to create undesirable reaction.
-I am not asking for everyone should have same but that each must have enough.
+An unequal society with a majority lacking even basic amenities will tend to create undesirable reactions.
+I am not asking that everyone should have the same, but that each must have enough.
 So, such 'successful' persons need to awaken the inner conscience for empathy.
 To whom much is given, of him will much be required.

 "If not us, who?
 If not now, when? " - A slogan given by Czech University Students in Prague, Nov.
 1989.

 I always recite this slogan in the hours of doubt.
 I am not seeking political activism and grand relief work from the readers.
-A small, sustainable and efficient way to change the world is better than fascination for a big project.
-I usually follow a simple mantra in the matters of lifestyle : One can change, provided the will is there.
+A small, sustainable, and efficient way to change the world is better than fascination with a big project.
+I usually follow a simple mantra, ie, matters of lifestyle: One can change, provided the will is there.
 I will ask readers to help people through small loans.
-Doing this doesn't require much time, absence from office for volunteership, and doesn't deplete one much of the hard earned money.
-I agree that it is neither glamorous and can't make one famous, but it will make a difference to someone!
+Doing this doesn't require much time, absence from office for volunteering, and doesn't deplete one much of the hard hard-earned money.
+I agree that it is neither glamorous nor can it make one famous, but it will make a difference to someone!

-*I am planning to start contributing on another platform called - Rang De with a new job.
+*I am planning to start contributing to another platform called Rang De with a new job.

 Little is not little, enough is not enough.

-I have decided to loan 25$ each month from my salary to the people in need of credit.
+I have decided to lend $25 each month from my salary to people in need of credit.
 This will be done through KIVA.
-KIVA is a platform of lending that has a 99.03% repayment rate for 340,986,325 transactions in ended loans.
+KIVA is a lending platform with a 99.03% repayment rate for 340,986,325 transactions in ended loans.
 This loan repayment rate is much higher than any bank.
-I will decide later with repayments that how much part of my money will be further used either as loan or development aid.
-This is my Profile at KIVA so that one can always check the authenticity of the claim.
+I will decide later on repayments that how much of my money will be further used either as a loan or development aid.
+This is my Profile at KIVA, so that one can always check the authenticity of the claim.

 A story of how a small loan from you can change the life of a family